-- financial assets that are not credit-impaired at the reporting date: the present value of all cash shortfalls - i.e. the difference between the cash flows due as per contract, and the cash flows that the Institution expects to receive (discounted at the effective interest rate); - financial assets that are credit-impaired at the reporting date: the difference between the gross carrying amount and the present value of estimated future cash flows;
+- financial assets that are not credit-impaired at the reporting date: the present value of all cash shortfalls i.e. the difference between the cash flows due as per contract, and the cash flows that the Institution expects to receive (discounted at the effective interest rate).
+This refers also to assets that are not credit-impaired but for which significant increase in credit risk has occurred. - financial assets that are credit-impaired at the reporting date: the difference between the gross carrying amount and the present value of estimated future cash flows.